filebrowser/filebrowser/docs/INTEGRATION_WITH_HAAS_DASHBOARD.md

 ---

+## TODO — Tool-table integration (investigation, far down the line)

+User-flagged 2026-05-09: investigate whether the Haas tool table is exposable through the same Q-code / RS-232 path we already own, and build features on top of it. **Investigation only at this stage** — the wire-protocol piece is unconfirmed; everything below assumes we can read the table.

+Why this is novel: no existing CNC-shop tool I'm aware of correlates the **machine's actual loaded tools** with **what a G-code program calls for**.
+Most "tool management" software is offline-only.

+### Phase A — read the table

+- Find the right Q-code (or macro-variable range) that exposes per-pocket tool data: tool number in pocket, length offset (H), diameter offset (D), tool-life count, expected diameter.
+  Candidates to verify against a real TM-2P:
+  - `Q600 #2001..#2199` (tool length offset table)
+  - `Q600 #2201..#2399` (diameter offset table)
+  - `Q600 #3001..` (tool-life counters)
+  - Setting 9 / Setting 142 may also gate access.
+- Wire a `cnc.toolTable` aggregator endpoint
+  (`GET /api/cnc/tool-table`) that polls the relevant range on a slow ticker (60+ s) and caches.

+### Phase B — features on top

+- **Live tool index** — sidebar / `/machine` tile showing the current pocket → tool mapping.
+Highlights the active tool from Q201.
+- **Tool-life check** — surface a warning when a counter is near its configured limit; tie into the recovery banner so it can also block start.
+- **Program vs machine diameter check** — parse the .nc file's tool list (the `( T1 D0.5 in End mill, … )` headers most CAM posts emit) and compare against the table's diameter offset for each Tn.
+Block Send-to-Machine with a clear error if they disagree by more than ε mm.
+Operator can override with a confirmation step.
+- **Cutter-comp scan** — advanced; parse the program for `G41`/`G42` blocks and verify the active D offset matches the tool's actual geometry.
+Far down the line.
+- **Offline tool DB + swap-on-send** — keep a Pi-side library of known tools (diameter, length, flutes, vendor, life expectancy);
+  when the operator clicks Send-to-Machine and the program uses a tool whose D offset differs from the machine's loaded value AND cutter-comp is active, offer a one-click "rewrite the program's Tn lines to use the machine's actual D offset" with a diff view.
+  This is the genuinely novel piece — the Pi already has the program AND the live table state, so it can mediate safely before the file ever leaves the share.

+### Order of risk

+1. Confirm we can read the table at all (Phase A) — biggest unknown.
+2. Live tool index (read-only) — low risk, big visual win.
+3. Tool-life warnings — simple threshold checks.
+4. Diameter mismatch on Send-to-Machine — modifies the existing block-machine flow, needs a clear UX for override.
+5. Cutter-comp scan + program rewrite — requires a real G-code parser (we currently only highlight syntax; we don't model the semantics).
+Defer until 1-4 are proven on hardware.

 ## Out of scope for v1 (revisit when ready)

 - Hardware feed-hold pause via Pi GPIO + opto-isolated relay → Haas's